A City Guide To Malaga, Spain

 Centro Larios – it is located near the train and bus station.

-Centro Vialia – it is the newest shopping center in Malaga and is part of the train station.
+Centro Vialia – it is the newest shopping centre in Malaga and is part of the train station.

 How To Get To Málaga